Tangent curves to degenerating hypersurfaces: Introduction

 Although we are unable to prove these conjectures, we provide strong theoretical evidence for them: we show in Proposition~\ref{prop: hypergeometric conjecture equivalent to combinatorial conjecture} that \eqref{eqn: introduction multi-degree d conjecture} is equivalent to the purely combinatorial Conjecture~\ref{conj: combinatorial conjecture}, which has been verified for large $d$.

-Finally (\S \ref{sec: degenerations of curves}) we show how these component contributions can be leveraged to uncover the classical degeneration behaviour of embedded tangent curves to $E$, answering the question posed in \S \ref{sec: degeneration of hypersurface introduction} for $d=2$ and $d=3$.
+Finally (\S \ref{sec: degenerations of curves}) we show how these component contributions can be leveraged to uncover the classical degeneration behaviour of embedded tangent curves to $E$, uncovering complete information for $d=2$ and $d=3$.
 The resulting degeneration pictures are presented at the start of this paper.